Breaking News Emails

 "We're in uncharted territory," said University of Texas School of Law Professor Stephen Vladeck in an interview Friday evening.

 A president can declare that the country is in a state of national emergency at his discretion.
 The declaration confers a set of special executive authorities that are designed to give the president the power to effectively handle emergencies, such as an outbreak of war.

 How could Trump get his wall money by declaring one?

 Experts in executive authority told NBC News that while Trump can declare an emergency, his powers — and the funds he has access to once he's done so — are unclear.

-“He can declare some kind of national emergency, but what it would allow him to do legally is a totally different question,"said Matt Dallek, professor at Washington University’s Graduate School of Political Management and an expert in presidential power.
+“He can declare some kind of national emergency, but what it would allow him to do legally is a totally different question,"said Matt Dallek, professor at George Washington University’s Graduate School of Political Management and an expert in presidential power.

 Any moves like the one Trump teased on Friday would "certainly" meet with a legal challenge, he added, and the courts have stopped presidents from using states of emergency before.
 For instance, President Harry Truman tried to nationalize the country's steel industry citing a state of emergency because of the Korean War, Dallek recalled, but the Supreme Court ruled Truman didn't have the authority.

 Dallek said he believes the president will run afoul of the courts because in order for Trump to be in the clear, Congress legally still needs to earmark any federal funds for a border wall.